gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-An SCTP Endpoint acting as initiator willing to create a protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) where all the supported Protection Engines are listed, given in descending order of preference (see
+An SCTP Endpoint acting as initiator willing to create a protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) whith the optional information, if any (see
-{{sctp-Crypto-chunk-init-options}}).
+{{sctp-DTLS-chunk-init-options}}).

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with protected association parameter, will search the list of protection engines for the most preferred commonly supported choice and will reply with INIT-ACK containing the protected association parameter with the chosen protection engine.
-When the responder cannot find a supported protection engine, it will reply with ABORT containing Error in Protection with the extra cause code for "No Supported Protection Engine" ({{eprotlist}}).
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with protected association parameter, will reply with INIT-ACK with its own optional information.

 Additionally, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not